Pedro-Eyer/CV-de-uma-page/README.md

-# Roadmap Frontend - Meus Projetos
+# Roadmap Frontend - My Projects

-Este repositório contém todos os projetos que estou desenvolvendo durante meu estudo do roadmap de frontend.
-Conforme avanço nos tópicos, vou adicionando os links dos projetos e uma breve descrição de cada um.
+This repository contains all the projects I am developing during my study of the frontend roadmap.
+As I progress through the topics, I will add project links and a brief description of each one.

-## Estrutura do Roadmap
+## Roadmap Structure
 1. **HTML & CSS**
    - [Simple Page CV](https://github.com/Pedro-Eyer/Projetos-RoadMap/tree/main/Projetos%20Frontend./01.simple-page-cv)
    - [Basic HTML Website]- (#)